bullmoose20/MK-Docs/docs/komet/guides/ratings.md

 You can see that the Plex UI still shows the RT icons with the Trakt and TMDb numbers we put into the relevant fields, since again, it has no idea those numbers got changed behind its back.

-The poster displays the correct icons because we told Komet to do so in the config file.
+The poster displays the correct icons because we told Kometa to do so in the config file.

 ## Why do different Images appear for the same source?